EhsanRD/ICcell/README.md

 # ICcell

-This Shiny app code is written according to JKasza's code which is avaliable at https://github.com/jkasza/InfContentRedux.
+This Shiny app code is written according to J Kasza's code which is avaliable at https://github.com/jkasza/InfContentRedux.